ajcomeau/RogueGameDev/README.md

 # Rogue C#

+### 8/18/2026
+All potions have now been tested and should generally be working.
+Potions and scrolls can be wielded during combat.
+Some of them will have interesting effects when used against monsters.

 ### 8/14/2026
 All potions have been added to the game but there's a lot of testing to be done.
 Some might not work at this point.
 I'm also working on the next writeup.